winglang/wing/docs/06-contributors/999-rfcs/2023-04-16-website-resource.md

 );
 ```

-Since the website is served on the local machine, we cannot specify a domain while deploying to the simulator.
+Since the website is served on the local machine, we cannot specify a domain, nor can we add a CDN while deploying to the simulator.

 ### point for thought: